yingweiwo

 Therapeutic Uses

 Edarbi is an angiotensin II receptor blocker (ARB) indicated for the treatment of hypertension to lower blood pressure.
-Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
-These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes, including the class to which this drug principally belongs. /Included in US product label/
+Lowering blood pressure reduces the risk of fatal and non-fatal cardiovascular events, primarily stroke and myocardial infarction.
+These benefits have been demonstrated in controlled trials across a wide range of pharmacological classes of antihypertensive drugs, including the primary class to which this drug belongs. /US Product Label Content/ Edarbi can be used alone or in combination with other antihypertensive drugs.
+Angiotensin II receptor antagonists (such as azilsartan) and ACE inhibitors have both been shown to slow the progression of kidney disease in hypertensive patients with diabetes and microalbuminuria or overt nephropathy; therefore, one of these classes of drugs is recommended for such patients. /Not Included in US Product Label/

-/BOXED WARNING/ WARNING: FETAL TOXICITY.
-When pregnancy is detected, discontinue Edarbi as soon as possibl.
-Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus
+Drug Warnings /Black Box Warning/ Warning: Fetal toxicity.
+Edarbi should be discontinued as soon as pregnancy is discovered.
+Drugs that act directly on the renin-angiotensin system can cause damage or even death to the developing fetus.

-Drugs that act directly on the renin-angiotensin system (e.g., ACE inhibitors, angiotensin II receptor antagonists) reduce fetal renal function and increase fetal and neonatal morbidity and mortality when used in pregnancy during the second and third trimesters.
-ACE inhibitors also may increase the risk of major congenital malformations when administered during the first trimester of pregnancy.
-Azilsartan should be discontinued as soon as possible when pregnancy is detected, unless continued use is considered life-saving.
-Nearly all women can be transferred successfully to alternative therapy for the remainder of their pregnancy.
+Medications that act directly on the renin-angiotensin system (e.g., ACE inhibitors, angiotensin II receptor antagonists) can reduce fetal kidney function and increase fetal and neonatal morbidity and mortality when used in the second or third trimester.
+ACE inhibitors used in early pregnancy may also increase the risk of serious congenital malformations in the fetus.
+Azilsartan should be discontinued as soon as pregnancy is confirmed unless continued use is considered life-saving.
+Almost all women successfully switch to replacement therapy for the remainder of pregnancy.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.